opendcs/opendcs/docs/source/start-routingspec.rst

 #.
 Define a configuration or configurations for the routing spec
 #.
 Define DECODING scripts
 #.
 Create a platform or platforms
 #.
-Create a Network List or Lists for the routing spec.
+Create a Network List or Lists for the routing spec
 #.
-Define the routing spec.
+Define the routing spec
 #.
 Schedule Entry

 The steps below are intended to help guide a new user through the